FrancesC0de/AID-Attribute-Inference-for-out-of-set-Detection/README.md

+This is the repository for **AID: Attribute-Inference for out-of-set Detection**, a project me and my colleagues worked on in 2019/2020 at Politecnico of Tourin.
+You can find both the paper and the code developed.

+Here's the Abstract:

 *Collecting and labeling training samples starting from unlabeled data is a long and tedious task, as it requires great manual human effort.
 Moreover, collecting training